-2. Restoration of a tributary of Mudlick Creek at Garst Mill Park
+1. Restoration of a tributary of Mudlick Creek at Garst Mill Park

 There was a project to restore Mudlick Creek at Garst Mill Park around 2010.
-This project would extend stream restoration for approximately 250 feet up a tributary.
-This project would eliminate excessive sediment discharges.
+This project would extend stream restoration for approximately 250 feet up a tributary, and it would eliminate excessive sediment discharges.

-3. Stabilization of a Tributary to Glade Creek at Read Mountain Preserve
+2. Stabilization of a Tributary to Glade Creek at Read Mountain Preserve